 Once upon a time I was walking through a busy underpass in Kowloon and saw a young mainland Chinese girl begging with her baby.

-This was not at all uncommon.
-Walking down the streets in Hong Kong, you will occasionally come across physically disfigured people sitting on street corners, begging.
-But there was something about this girl – too young, too vulnerable, too lost – that compelled me to do more than throw a few coins in a cup.
+This was not completely uncommon.
+Occasionally walking down the streets in Hong Kong you can come across the odd homeless person sitting on a street corner, begging.
+But this was a girl – too young, too vulnerable, too needy – and that compelled me to do more than throw a few coins in a cup.

 I stocked up at McDonalds and walked back handing her the bag of food which she accepted shyly.
 Yet the small McDonalds meal was so inadequate to the situation that I called Mothers’ Choice, an organisation that takes care of young pregnant girls.
 I explained the situation to the operator and put the phone to the girl’s ear.
 But she didn’t respond, doing nothing but shoot me a nervous glance, too ashamed to look at me as I held the phone, saying nothing at all.